VertexUI/VertexGUI/Docs/Styling.md

 - are styles reactive? and if so at what level? at each property? or for each Style element, and where do the dependencies for the reactive calculation come from? from the Widget --> properties?

+- how to handle overwriting? which values are preferred?
+  - do styles that are defined closer to the widget always overwrite farther away ones?
+  - or can a farther away one with e.g. more classes matched overwrite the closer one?

 - how to handle nesting?
   - should every style object contain it's children directly?
   - should only specific types of style objects be allowed to have children? --> e.g. via conformance to a protocol?